jenniferlynparsons/selfcaretech/README.md

 ## credits

-much thanks goes to these awesome people for hammering out some very important details at the start of this project:
+much thanks goes to these awesome people for helping me hammer out some very important details at the start of this project:

 * [@charlotteis](https://twitter.com/charlotteis)
 * [@_jokuge](https://twitter.com/_jokuge)